intel/linux-npu-driver/docs/umd-testing.md

 ### Imagenet Classification Model - ResNet-50

-The npu-umd-test allows to test output of image classification model trained on ImageNet dataset.
+The `npu-umd-test` tool can be used to validate the output of image classification models trained on the ImageNet dataset.
-Below is an example of how to download and convert a ResNet-50 model from Pytorch to OpenVINO IR format.
+Below is an example showing how to download and convert a ResNet-50 model from PyTorch to the OpenVINO IR format.

 ```bash
 python3 -m venv openvino-venv